LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 Selective inheritance of predicate definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The selective inheritance of predicate definitions (also known as
+Selective inheritance of predicate definitions (also known as differential
-differential inheritance) is normally used in the representation
+inheritance) is normally used in the representation of exceptions to
-of exceptions to inherited default definitions.
-We can use the
+inherited default definitions.
+We can use the :ref:`control_call_super_1`
-:ref:`control_call_super_1` *super call* operator to test and possibly
+*super call* operator to test and possibly reject some of the inherited
-reject some of the inherited definitions.
-A common example is representing
+definitions.
+A common example is representing flightless birds:
-flightless birds:

 ::